pynbody/pynbody/docs/tutorials/halos.rst

 Write halo catalog (i.e. convert AHF outfiles to tipsy format)
 --------------------------------------------------------------

 Tipsy is a particle viewer.
 A tipsy format file can be useful for quick viewing in tipsy to check whether the AHF halo finder did anything sensible.
 Write the (ahf) halo catalog to disk.
-Former idl users might notice that this produces outfiles similar to `Alyson's idl script'.
+Former idl users might notice that this produces outfiles similar to 'Alyson's idl script'.

 The 3 written file types are:
 1- .gtp (tipsy file with halos as star particles).